 iOS 14.5 is a beta for now and will likely have its public release in a few weeks.
 Another major new feature included in iOS 14.5 allows FaceID to work while you're wearing a face mask.

-The new default music feature was first spotted by users on Reddit, then highlighted by MacRumors.
+This new music app feature was first spotted by users on Reddit, then highlighted by MacRumors.
 The first time you ask Siri to play music while using iOS 14.5, a prompt appears with a list of streaming apps.
-Once you select an option and allow Siri to access that app's data, it will remain as the default.
+Once you select an option and allow Siri to access that app's data, the voice assistant will begin to learn that you like using that app for music.
+This led many to believe that choosing an app from the initial prompt would set it as a permanent default, but Applie clarified that wasn't the case.

 Some beta users noted that if you don't have Apple Music installed, Siri will automatically play through whatever streaming app you use most often (which could be Spotify, YouTube or something else).
 And of course, this feature is still in beta, so it may be a bit buggy.